lequangphu/alert-bot/README.md

-# alert-bot-for-Tris
+# alert-bot
-A telegram bot which alerts due appeal for Tris
+A telegram bot which alerts due tasks